Edited by: Keri Stooksbury

 - Final Thoughts

 ExpertFlyer is an incredibly useful tool, as we’ve already stated.
-However, it’s not free (except for a 5-day free trial).
+However, most of the key features are only available with a fee membership.

-That said, a membership to ExpertFlyer can help you with award and upgrade searches, fare searches, flight timetables, flight statuses, seat maps, and much more.
-Let’s quickly touch on the tiers of membership and why you may want to opt for the top one.
+A membership to ExpertFlyer can help you with award and upgrade searches, fare searches, flight timetables, flight status, seat maps, and much more.
+Let’s quickly touch on the membership tiers and why you may want to opt for the top one.

 ExpertFlyer Membership Tiers